 If you don’t have any apps that need updating, a new screen will not appear.

 If you have any apps that are 32-bit and need updating, they will show on a new screen.

 Apps that are 32-bit but can be updated will show at the top of the list.

 What You Can Do If You Have 32-bit Apps on Your iPhone or iPad

-You may not care if some of your older apps are 32-bit and may become incompatible with iOS 11.
+You may not care if some of your older apps are 32-bit and will become incompatible with iOS 11.
 Maybe you haven’t used them in a while and didn’t even know that they were still on your phone.
 Delete them and free up space on your phone.

 But you may care.
 A lot.
 In fact, some of these apps may be your favorite apps.